American Express Blue Business Plus Review

 Blue Business Plus At A Glance

 Blue Business Plus Credit Card from American Express

 Rewards & Fees

-Blue Business Plus does not currently carry a welcome offer, but it does offer one of the highest introductory rates we’ve come across: 0% APR for the first 15 months of use.
+Blue Business Plus does not currently carry a welcome offer, but it does offer a reasonably long introductory rate period for purchases and balance transfers: 0% APR for the first 12 months of use.
 Between the high rewards rate and the generous introductory period, this card is worth considering if you are looking for a credit card to finance a project or a large purchase.

 Like most Amex cards, Blue Business Plus also carries expanded buying power.
 Cardholders are able to purchase above their credit limit.
 However, the full amount purchased above your credit limit is due each month, along with your minimum payment.

 Points can be redeemed via American Express’s Membership Rewards program in a number of different ways:

 - Pay with points at checkout for stores such as Amazon, Best Buy, Newegg, and others

 - Pay for products via Amex Membership Rewards